TickTeam/guide-tt/ticktick_web_app/how_to_delete_your_account.md

 ###Can I delete my account?

 Are you serious?
-I am sorry to hear about that:-( Hope you can check out more features of TickTick.
+I feel sorry to hear that:-( Hope you can contact us if you have any issues when using TickTick.

 <br />